atomjoy/apilogin-panel/README.md

 ## Translations

-If translations has not been loaded automaticaly
+If the translations were not loaded automatically

 ```sh
 # create app/lang translations